witchcrafters/type_class/README.md

 ```

 # Type Classes
 Type classes are not unlike protocols.
 They are essentially a mechanism for ad hoc polymorphism.
 However, doing extensive work with protocols can be cumbersome in Elixir.
-Even the standard library uses the confusingly named `Enumerator` protocol to support the `Enum` module. `TypeClass` attempts to hide many of the details to give you a single module interface.
+Even the standard library uses the [`Enumerable`](https://hexdocs.pm/elixir/Enumerable.html) protocol to support the `Enum` module. `TypeClass` attempts to hide many of the details to give you a single module interface.

 ## Condensed Style
 To this end, `TypeClass` provides the `defclass` macro to handle generating all of the modules, submodules, and protocols.